==> Visiting this review from NZ? Read this article especially kiwi readers <==

 The great thing about Ecosa being a firmer mattress is that it makes it an excellent choice for stomach sleepers.
 Stomach sleepers generally need a firm mattress to make sure their hips don’t sink and put their spine out of alignment as they sleep.

 Ecosa can take a total of 660lb combined weight, or individual weight of 330lb.
-This weight limit, combined with its firmer feel, make it a good choice for heavier people.
+This weight limit, combined with its firmer feel, makes it a good choice for heavier people.

 If you are concerned about buying a mattress online and are dubious about not being able to try it out before you buy, Ecosa is a great choice.
-The 100 night sleep trial totally removes that risk for you, and Ecosa make returns easy: they’ll arrange for the mattress to be picked up and issue you a refund if you find it’s not for you.
+The 100-night sleep trial removes that risk for you, and Ecosa makes returns easy: they’ll arrange for the mattress to be picked up and issue you a refund if you find it’s not for you.

 Pros and Cons